 Acas short video answering commonly asked questions by employers and employees regarding flexible working.

-Acas guidance on issues related to maternity and paternity regulations and the rights of adoptive parents.
+Acas guidance on issues related to maternity and paternity leave and pay and the rights of adoptive parents.

 Acas key guide offering an insight into how pregnancy and maternity discrimination can occur in the workplace, the employer's obligations and how it can be dealt with.